coq/platform-docs/CONTRIBUTING.md

 Once you have a plan and some content, you can create a draft pull request to make your code accessible and get feedback on it while you (and others) progress on it.

 > [!WARNING]
-> Before starting to work on a tutorial or a how-to and invest time into it, check if it is not already existing,
-> or if someone hasn't already started working on it, either by creating a discussion on the [Zulip stream](https://coq.zulipchat.com/#narrow/stream/437203-Platform-docs) or a draft pull request about it.

-> [!WARNING]
 > Lots of stuff have already be written about Coq, it can make sense to reuse some of the content.